ethereum-optimism/optimism-monorepo/packages/contracts-bedrock/scripts/upgrades/holocene/templates/sys-cfg-sc-ops-task/README.md

-# Holocene Hardfork Upgrade
+# Holocene Hardfork Upgrade - `SystemConfig`

 Status: DRAFT, NOT READY TO SIGN

 ## Objective

-Upgrades the `SystemConfig` and Fault Proof contracts for the Holocene hardfork.
+Upgrades the `SystemConfig` for the Holocene hardfork.

 The proposal was: